Axel Springer on lookout for takeovers in digital field

-* Minervae PoCKET service can provide support and conduct proof of concept when we use IBM Watson

-BERLIN, March 6 German publisher Axel Springer is on the lookout for potential takeovers to strengthen its big push into digital media and away from its traditional print products.
+BERLIN German publisher Axel Springer (SPRGn.DE) is on the lookout for potential takeovers to strengthen its big push into digital media and away from its traditional print products.

 "We want to take advantage of further acquisition opportunities," Chief Executive Matthias Doepfner told a news conference on the company's 2013 results, adding that the focus was on Internet business.